lextoumbourou/notes/ud359-intro-to-data-science/final_project/final_project.md

 Since our sample sizes are so different, Welch's t-test may be an appropriate test to determine whether the sample difference is statistically significant.

 In this example, we're setting a p-critical value of 0.05.
-We'll perform a two-tailed test, with the following result: 0.7861709004186308
+We'll perform a two-tailed test, with the following t-statistic: 1.1 and a two-tailed p-value: 0.27.
+Based on this, we fail to reject the null hypothesis.
+Rain does not appear to affect ridership.

 ([welchs_t_test.py](https://github.com/lextoumbourou/study-notes/blob/master/ud359-intro-to-data-science/final_project/welchs_t_test.py))

-Based on this result, we fail to reject the null hypothesis that rain does not affect ridership.
-It appears to affect ridership in the positive direction.

 ## Predicting Ridership Per Station